bockmancheung/bockmancheung.github.io/_pages/uni.md

 I could elaborate on every talk I went to, but it would be too time-consuming for me and would defeat layman readers.
 Sometimes I would walk into an algebra seminar and understand literally 0% of what they were saying, but it is okay.
 It might sound masochistic to say I “enjoyed” those talks, but I certainly do think they bulked me up in my mathematical maturity and made me more antifragile when I come across an entirely new topic.
 I still think they’re great to go, suffer, and learn.

+This quarter can, I think, be best summarized by my wrestling with Algebra.
+I have struggled learning it, but also have had an existential crisis in doing pure math that still affects me.
+In my mind, the uselessness of algebra outside of pure math has made me reflect on whether I should continue in the path of understanding the great aesthetic platonic universe when the world is burning and people are getting killed by war and disaster.
+It has also given me many moments of happiness when I discovered marvelous connections, but it also kept tormenting me when I thought I could study something more “useful”.
+At the time of writing (March 30, 2024), I still cannot reach a consolation in my inner self.
+I would love to hear some advice on this.

 ## Fall Quarter 2023
 ------